f3216/03-UFCD-0782-F1-Ex1-1/README.md

 ### Notas
-- o teste verificará se a saída é exatamente a esperada.
+- o teste verificará se a saída do programa é exatamente a esperada.